 The G-20 has already addressed the main pillars of financial regulatory reform.
 The most important decision concerned international bank capital regulations.
 Prior to the G-20, there were serious problems.
 The Basel II agreement, initially published in June 2004, gave banks enormous discretion in determining whether they met minimum capital standards.
 That agreement was also undermined by the fact that the United States decided not to live up to it.

 The Basel III regulations, which were agreed upon in 2011, were a great improvement.
 The first important step was that all the G-20 countries agreed to recognize the regulations and task a new body, called the Regulatory Consistency Assessment Programme (RCAP), with monitoring, assessing, and evaluating the implementation of new, more stringent capital standards.
-The RCAP audits the regulatory frameworks of participating countries and issues formal publications evaluating their
+The RCAP audits the regulatory frameworks of participating countries and issues formal publications evaluating their progress.
+It has the authority to request improvements as necessary, and has done so.
+In each of the four countries it has reviewed, it has requested improvements -- 90 of them, in the case of China.
+In a preliminary assessment, the European Union was declared materially noncompliant on two items, and the

 - Full website and iPad access